Here is how to make the most of a car camping trip.

 - Air mattress/pad/cot

-These are just some of our basic suggestions.
+These are just some of our basic suggestions for camping essentials.
 Consider the place you will be staying.
 In some places you can get away with less depending on where you are staying.
 You might not need as many items staying on a modern campsite at a local state park.
 On the other hand, you may go all out.
 I have a friend who likes to bring a small fridge with her when she camps.
 She plugs it in and keeps it right there in the tent with her, stocked with cold ones.
-That is an extreme example, but you are allowed to be a little more creative when hauling weight constraints an option.
+That is an extreme example, but you are allowed to be a little more creative than you would be on a backpacking trip in this style.
+I have another friend who simply packs a hammock for car camping.
+Everyone's definition of "everything you need" is going to be different.

 One thing to keep in mind is to buy your supplies ahead of time.
 Many campgrounds have stores, but they will often charge you an arm and a leg for basic camping gear that can be had for much less at the local Walmart.
 Always take trash bags with you to practice leave no trace principles.
 It does not matter that it is a staffed campground with a full-time grounds crew.
 Clean up the fire pit, pick up your garbage and try to leave the area nicer than you found it.

 Also, remember in bear country to either store your food in your vehicle or hang it from a tree.
-Just because there is a heavy human presence when car camping does not mean these animals will not wander in looking for a snack.
+Just because there is a heavy human presence when car camping does not mean these animals will not wander in to your favorite getaway looking for a snack.
+That can put quite the damper on your first car camping trip when a bruin decides to make the outdoor adventures more exciting than anticipated.

 How to pick a spot to camp